tarantool/doc/doc/reference/tooling/tcm/tcm_cluster_monitoring.rst

 clusters.

-To view the detailed information about an instance or connect to it, click the corresponding row in the instances list or vertex of the graph.
-On the instance page, you can find its configuration overview, current state (with warning and error messages if any), and the detailed Tarantool information returned by the instance introspection functions from :ref:`box_introspection-box_info`, :ref:`box_introspection-box_stat`, and other built-in modules.
+To view the detailed information about an instance or connect to it, click the corresponding row in the instances list or a vertex of the graph.
+On the instance page, you can
+find:

+*   its configuration overview
+*   current state (with warning and error messages if any)
+*   the detailed Tarantool information returned by the instance introspection functions from :ref:`box_introspection-box_info`, :ref:`box_introspection-box_stat`, and other built-in modules.

-Additionally, on the instance details page there is a terminal that enables running arbitrary Lua code on the instance.
+Additionally, on the instance details page there is a terminal in which you can execute arbitrary Lua code on the instance.

 ..  _tcm_cluster_monitoring_urls: